XDMickeyYau/Considition-2023-Cobra/README.md

 # Algorithm
-Our solution employ a mix of beam-search and brute force algorithm
+Our solution employs a mix of beam-search and brute force algorithm

-    1. Create graph, initilize total solution, total score and best total score
+    1. Create a graph, initialize total solution, total score and best total score
     2. Loop maxL times:
-        1. get a list of disconnected subgraph
+        1. get a list of disconnected subgraphs
         2. For each subgraph:
-            1. Intitalize mapEntity, solution and total score in the subgraph
+            1. Initialize mapEntity, solution and total score in the subgraph
-            2. If subgraph size <= maxB, do brute force search for the best solution within the subgraph
+            2. If subgraph size <= maxB, do brute force searches for the best solution within the subgraph
-            3. Else, do beam search with width maxK for the best solution within the subgraph
+            3. Else, do beam searches with width maxK for the best solution within the subgraph
             4. add subgraph solution into total solution and update the total score

-There are several design choice:
+We have also made several design choices:
 - To speed up the score calculation within a subgraph
-   - we run the scoring function (earning, footfall, co2 saving) within a subgraph, avoiding the need to scanning through the whole map
+   - we run the scoring function (earning, footfall, co2 saving) within a subgraph, avoiding the need to scan through the whole map
-   - we have a total_score dict to keep track of the score metrics earned in other subgraphs
+   - we have a total_score dictionary to keep track of the score metrics earned in other subgraphs
-- We scan through the map for several times
+- We scan through the map multiple times
-   - In the first loop, we have no information on the refill station placement no processed yet, thus effect of footfall and earning may not be accurate/underestimated.
-This affect the evaluation on the trade-off between footfall and earning
+   - In the first loop, we have no information on the refill station placement of the subgraphs that are not processed yet, thus the effect of footfall and earnings may not be accurate.
-   - In the subseqent loop, we already have the station placement in all other stations, allowing the algorithm to calcuate the score more accurately. this lead to better placement.
+   - In the subsequent loop, we already have the station placement in all other stations, allowing the algorithm to calculate the score more accurately.
-- We deicde which algorithm to run depending on the subgraph size
+- We decide which algorithm to run depending on the subgraph size
-   - If the size is small, brute force would be used to get higher score while mainitaining a reasonable runtime
+   - If the size is small, brute force would be used to get a higher score while maintaining a reasonable runtime
    - If the size is large, beam search would be used to speed up the processing time while getting a reasonably high score